 MCSO is in Phase 1 compliance with Paragraph 194.
-Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 36th Quarterly Report, MCSO is not in Phase 2 compliance.

+The Monitor based Phase 2 compliance with this Paragraph on "a review of completed misconduct investigations conducted by MCSO, the review of attendance by internal investigators at required Misconduct Investigative Training, the disciplinary backgrounds of internal investigators, and the efforts being made by the PSB Commander to reach compliance."
+(Monitor's 35th Quarterly Report (Doc.
+2887) at 187.)
 The lack of compliance with this Paragraph primarily stems from the time it takes to complete misconduct investigations.
 This remains a significant concern.
 The timeliness issue is addressed in Paragraph 204, which establishes those requirements.
 MCSO continues to provide training and supervision to support quality investigations.

 Aside from timeliness issues, most of the concerns about quality relate to District investigations.
-Recent actions by the PSB Commander to address those issues are discussed in Paragraph 32.
+For further discussion of District investigations, refer to Paragraph 32.
 To the extent there have been deficiencies in District investigations, they are typically identified in PSB's review process.
-As in previous quarters, the Monitor's most recent Quarterly Report notes, "We continue to find that PSB personnel are identifying and ensuring that corrections are made and all documentation is completed in those cases they review."
-(Monitor's 33rd Quarterly Report (Doc.
-2831) at 182).
-For this Paragraph which addresses the PSB commander's responsibilities, if PSB is identifying and correcting deficiencies in District investigations, those investigations should be compliant.
-This Paragraph is not an evaluation of the District's work, but the work of PSB.
+As in previous quarters, the Monitor's most recent quarterly report notes, "We continue to find that PSB personnel are identifying and ensuring that corrections are made and all documentation is completed in those cases they review."
+(Doc.
+2926 at 185).
+For this Paragraph, which addresses the PSB commander's responsibilities, if PSB is identifying and correcting deficiencies in District investigations, those investigations should be compliant.
+This Paragraph is not an evaluation of the District's work, but the work of the PSB Commander.